Kotlin Variables

 Introduction to Variables

-Variables can store different types of data.
-This data can be numbers, text, or more complex structures like arrays or objects.
-By using variables, programmers can work with various kinds of data, making their programs flexible and useful.
+In programming, variables are essential components that store and manage data.
+They act as containers that hold values, allowing you to reference and modify information as needed.
+Understanding variables is crucial for coding in any language, including Kotlin.
+Variables can store different types of data, such as numbers, text, or complex structures like arrays or objects.
+By using variables, programmers can manipulate various kinds of data, making programs flexible and functional.

 Definition of Variables

-One important feature of variables is that they can be changeable or fixed.
-Changeable variables can be changed or updated during a program's run, letting us update their value as needed.
-Fixed variables, or constants, cannot be changed once they are set.
+Variables can be changeable or fixed.
+Changeable variables can be updated during a program's run.
+Fixed variables, or constants, cannot be changed after they are set.
+The type of data a variable can store depends on its data type—such as integers for whole numbers or strings for text.

 Importance of Variables in Programming